laravel/pennant/notes.md

 ### TODO

-- Provide artisan commands to manipulate the state of things:
-    - For everyone: `php artisan feature:activate new-api`
-    - For those it is currently inactive for: `php artisan feature:activate new-api --only-inactive`
-    - etc.
 - decorator needs to use comparator,
-- Do we want a way to detect if the feature has been set yet?
 - Database driver needs to use the scope comparator.
 - Database driver needs to handle eloquent model.
-- Events are only triggered when the feature is being resolved from the base driver.
-Generally this would be once per request.
-- Allow only a class to be registered.
-Feature::register(Foo::class);

 ```php
 <?php